johnchase/cual-id/README.md

 [![BuildStatus](https://travis-ci.org/johnchase/Cual-ID.svg?branch=master)](https://travis-ci.org/johnchase/Cual-ID)
 [![Coverage Status](https://coveralls.io/repos/johnchase/Cual-ID/badge.svg)](https://coveralls.io/r/johnchase/Cual-ID)

+**This repository is being very actively developed so things may not work as planned in every instance.**

 Barcode Generator is a tool to generate pdfs with barcodes.
 Currently the only barcode format supported is [Code 128](http://en.wikipedia.org/wiki/Code_128).
 The barcodes generated will likely be used for label sheets.
 Currently the only sticker sheet format supported is a 4 by 9 sheet such as Electronic Imaging Materials&copy; #80402 label sheets.

 To use Barcode-pdf-generator first clone this repository then run: